 Sometimes, couples come to a point in the relationship where one or both parties decide that it is time for it to end.
 California is a “no-fault” state, meaning one spouse can dissolve a marriage without the other spouse’s consent, and that no reason needs to be given to do so.
-We at the Law Office of Stephen W. Penn and Associates will discuss a little more about the details of divorce today, starting with the similarities and differences between a dissolution of marriage and a legal separation.
+We at the Law Office of Stephen W. Penn will discuss a little more about the details of divorce today, starting with the similarities and differences between a dissolution of marriage and a legal separation.

 The key point that differentiates them is the fact that in a legal separation, the marriage itself is not terminated.
 You and your spouse are not considered single.
 This means that you cannot re-marry.
 However, you will still often share the benefits that married couples have, such as shared health insurance policies, retirement funds, and so on.